ninivert/ParticleAccelerator/docs/Journal.md

 - update correct dependencies in header files -> use bundles
 - added fps counter
 - added antialising
-- added transparency (is a bit buggy though)
+- added transparency (is a bit buggy though) [solution ?](https://stackoverflow.com/questions/3388294/opengl-question-about-the-usage-of-gldepthmask) -> just force particles to be drawn + removed inside vertices
+- Graphics documentation
+- Solve problem where app.pro does not update when something in commom updates: use `make && cd apps/app/ && make -B && cd ../.. && bin/app.bin` `¯\_(ツ)_/¯`
+- Return type for getters: const, const reference ? -> const ref for getters, const for queries (if temp object is computed)

 ## Todo